JoselleAstrid/ram-watch-cheat-engine/README.md

 ### Trying different GUI layouts

-In each game script, there's a line that says `*** CHOOSE YOUR LAYOUT HERE ***`.
-Above that line are the details for each layout, and below that line you can specify which GUI layout you want to use.
-For example, `sample.lua` has `layoutA` and `layoutB`.
+In each game-specific script (such as `fzerogx.lua` for F-Zero GX), there's a line that says `*** CHOOSE YOUR LAYOUT HERE ***`.

+Above that line you can find the names of the various layouts; for example, `sample.lua` has `layoutA` and `layoutB`.

+Below that line you can specify which display layout you want to use.
 Try editing this line of code to specify a different layout, then save your changes.
 Go back to Cheat Engine and click Execute Script again.
 A new window should appear with the new layout.
 (You can now close the old window, as it's no longer in use.)

 Some of the example layouts include a button that lets you take RAM values to a `stats.txt` file.
 This file will be in one of two places: (A) The same directory as the cheat table you have open, or (B) The same directory as the Cheat Engine .exe file, if you don't have a cheat table open.
 The file will contain one value per line, with one value taken per frame.
 You can copy the entire file's contents and paste into a spreadsheet column for further analysis.